 It is a statutory requirement under Victorian legislation that a non refundable application fee be paid.
 These application fees are updated annually as from 1st July.

-An application fee of $29.60 currently is required to constitute a valid application and is non refundable.
-Please remember to enclose a cheque /money order (payable to Central Highlands Rural Health) with the application.
+The current application fee of $31.80 is required to constitute a valid application and is non refundable.
+Please remember to enclose a cheque/money order (payable to Central Highlands Rural Health) with the application.
 The application fee may be waived if payment is likely to cause financial hardship.
-If this is the case, you must attach evidence of financial hardship such as a copy of your health care card or pensioner concession card with your request.
+If this is the case, you must attach evidence of financial hardship, such as a copy of your health care card or pensioner concession card, with your request.

 In addition to the application fee, charges will also be incurred depending on the nature of the request.
 These include the costs incurred for: